Neal Schon: Guitars

 Schon's first guitar was an acoustic Stella, followed two years later by a Gibson ES-335.
 When the 335 was stolen, he replaced it with a '56 Les Paul Goldtop reissue that he used for many years.
 Schon has used Gibson guitars over the years, having also used Fender and Ovation guitars during Journey's Departure tour.
 He had a limited edition signature Les Paul model called the Neal Schon Signature Model Custom Les Paul, of which Gibson made only 35, according to the Gibson Custom website (80 according to Neal Schon's website).
 He has previously employed Godin guitars on his 1995 solo album Beyond the Thunder, and more recently uses Paul Reed Smith guitars.
 In the late 1980s, Schon manufactured (through Jackson Guitars and later Larrivee) and played his own line of guitars.
 Simply named Schon, about 200 of the Jackson-produced models were made.

-As of 2008, Schon currently prefers guitar pedals from Xotic, a Vox Satriani model and occasionally uses a Buddy Guy wah pedal.
+As of 2008, Schon prefers guitar pedals from Xotic, a Vox Satriani model and occasionally uses a Buddy Guy wah pedal.